St Patrick's Pontifical University, Maynooth: Today

-In 2014–2015 the college had 69 resident seminarians and a significant number of non-resident seminarians travelling in by day for lectures.
+In 2014–2015, the college had 69 resident seminarians and a significant number of non-resident seminarians travelling in by day for lectures.
 A further five Irish seminarians were studying in St. Malachy's Seminary in Belfast (the only other Catholic seminary in Ireland until its closure in 2018) and maintained close links with their counterparts in Maynooth.
 There are approximately 80 post-graduate students of theology and 250 undergraduate philosophy and theology students who are registered as full-time students of the college.

 Following Froebel College of Education's move to Maynooth in 2013, and continuing its ethos and heritage, Religious Education and Theology modules are delivered by the Froebel Department of Early Childhood and Primary Education(NUIM) and St. Patrick's College, Maynooth's, Faculty of Theology, running alongside the Degree and Masters programmes, leading to a Certificate awarded by Maynooth and qualifying to teach in Catholic Schools.

 Seminarians from Redemptoris Mater Seminary study philosophy and theology in Maynooth, since its formation in 2012.

-In 2013 a new Diploma in Catholic Education (DCE) was offered to students, in association with Maynooth University's Department of Education and the University of Notre Dame, 2014 saw the Diploma being delivered in St. Kieran's College, Kilkenny, and 2019 seen the diploma being offered in Cork by the Christian Leadership in Education Office (CLEO).
+In 2013, a new Diploma in Catholic Education (DCE) was offered to students, in association with Maynooth University's Department of Education and the University of Notre Dame, 2014 saw the Diploma being delivered in St. Kieran's College, Kilkenny, and 2019 seen the diploma being offered in Cork by the Christian Leadership in Education Office (CLEO).

 The Shekinah Certificate and Diploma Spirituality - Applied Youth Ministry and Facilitation, delivered online and blended learning, is accredited by Maynooth, the programmes evolved out of the Salesian, Shekinah Youth Retreat Training Course which commenced in 2005, and these programmes before 2016 were run with and awarded by All Hallows College, Dublin.

+In 2022, a new Diploma in Spirituality and Youth Ministry and Spirituality programme commenced in partnership with Salesian Ireland.

 Since September 2019, Maynooth College has run a Higher Diploma in Healthcare Chaplaincy.